talusannni/quickApp/README.md

 ### SSL Certificates
-For the deployment you would need to use your companies valid certificates and point your application to use.
+For the deployment you would need to use your compan's valid certificates and point your application to use.
 But since this is a sample application and intent is to run on your local system, you would need to create a self-signed certificates.

 There are various free sites that generate self-signed certificates.
 One of them you can use (You can always google it!)
 > https://www.sslchecker.com/csr/self_signed